-Economists at the Federal Reserve’s district banks — there are 12 across the country — regularly analyze local and regional data to provide research insights on specialized topics, such as economic inequality.
-The central bank also coalesces those insights in the Beige Book, a high-level, anecdotal glimpse of economic sentiment in each district.
+The U.S. central banking system, the Federal Reserve, is a data-heavy organization.
+Economists at the bank regularly crunch numbers to inform national decisions, such as setting target interest rates.
+Meanwhile, economists at the Federal Reserve’s district banks — there are 12 across the country — analyze local and regional data to provide research insights on specialized topics, such as economic inequality.

-The Beige Book is especially valuable for any journalist covering business topics, as national and regional economies continue to adjust amid high fuel prices and inflation and as COVID-19 continues to infect tens of thousands of people in the U.S. The Beige Book is compiled from reports from Federal Reserve district directors along with interviews and surveys of business owners, community groups and economists.
+The Beige Book is especially valuable for business journalists, or any journalist assigned to cover business topics, because national and regional economies can change rapidly.
+The book is compiled from reports from Federal Reserve district directors and interviews and surveys of business owners, community groups and economists.

-Individuals surveyed are referred to as “contacts,” and are quoted anonymously.
-There is no particular number of contacts needed to produce a Beige Book, but each release is based on insights from hundreds of contacts culled from those surveys and wide-ranging conversations.
+The book refers to individuals surveyed as “contacts” and they are quoted anonymously.
+There’s no particular number of contacts needed to produce the Beige Book, but each release is based on insights from hundreds of contacts.

 After performing a simple textual analysis of every Beige Book from January 2000 to April 2022, the authors find, for example, that mentions of rising prices tend to closely track with official inflation data.